d-k-t-tm2/dilipkt007/README.md

 - 👋 Hi, I’m @DilipKumarTiwari
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Coding
 - 📫 How to reach me ...

 <!---